mcampi111/Shades-of-Green-Unveiling-the-Impact-of-Municipal-Green-Bonds-of-the-Environment/README.md

 In this folder, there are the following .py codes, used for the evaluation of the kPCs on a new mesh.

 1.  **project_x.py**.
 This python file projects the existing kPCs on a new mesh, using an RBF kernel.
 Note that the eigenvalues/eigenvectors are required.
 2. **project_x_2.py**.
 This python file projects the existing kPCs on a new mesh, using an RBF kernel on the set of the numerical variables (X1) and  a Jaccard kernel, on the set of the categorical variable (X2).
+Note that the eigenvalues/eigenvectors are required.

 ```diff